ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 # Certificate renewal

 Let's Encrypt CA issues short-lived certificates of 90 days.
-Therefore you have to make sure you renew the certificates at least once in 3 months.
+Therefore certificates must be renewed at least once in 3 months.

 Certificate renewal is actually quite simple with Certbot.
 You can renew the certificates with the following command: